zlElo/DelSec/README.md

  - You can just drag files onto DelSec's desktop icon and it will automatically recognize that this is your chosen file to delete
  - You can simply drag a folder onto DelSec's desktop icon and it will delete the entire contents of the folder
- - You can double click on the DelSec icon and then select your file in the selection dialog.
+ - You can double click on the DelSec icon and then select what you want to to in the GUI